ZenPayments/ZenPayments.io/docs/Sign-Up/InputRow.md

 ## What It Does

-Wrap 2 components within to split them into two equal length cells within the same row
+`children`- Wrap 2 components within to split them into two equal length cells within the same row <br>